cvidler/amd_build_disc/README.md

 These servers run an UEFI style BIOS by default, the build will not work unless the BIOS style is changed back to the ‘Legacy BIOS’ style.
 This can be done through the BIOS/Platform configuration.

+**UEFI Support**

+UEFI support is available for testing in the RHEL7.3 disc build.

 ### Unsuccessful Platforms